Bicycle Thieves: Production

-Bicycle Thieves is the best-known work of Italian neorealism, the movement that formally began with Roberto Rossellini's Rome, Open City (1945) and aimed to give cinema a new degree of realism.
+Bicycle Thieves is the best-known work of Italian neorealism, a movement that informally began with Roberto Rossellini's Rome, Open City (1945) and brought a new degree of realism to Italian cinema.
 De Sica had just made Shoeshine (1946), but was unable to get financial backing from any major studio for the film, so he raised the money himself from friends.
 Wanting to portray the poverty and unemployment of post-war Italy, he co-wrote a script with Cesare Zavattini and others using only the title and few plot devices of a little-known novel of the time by poet and artist Luigi Bartolini.
 Following the precepts of neorealism, De Sica shot only on location (that is, no studio sets) and cast only untrained actors.
 (Lamberto Maggiorani, for example, was a factory worker.)
 That some actors' roles paralleled their lives off screen added realism to the film.
 De Sica cast Maggiorani when he had brought his young son to an audition for the film.
 He later cast the 8-year-old Enzo Staiola when he noticed the young boy watching the film's production on a street while helping his father sell flowers.

 The film's final shot of Antonio and Bruno walking away from the camera into the distance is an homage to many of the films of Charlie Chaplin, who was De Sica's favourite filmmaker.

-Translated title
+Title

 The original Italian title is Ladri di biciclette.
 It literally translates into English as "thieves of bicycles"; both ladri and biciclette are plural.
 In Bartolini's novel, the title referred to a post-war culture of rampant thievery and disrespect for civil order, countered only by an inept police force and indifferent allied occupiers.

 When the film was screened in the United States in 1949, Bosley Crowther referred to it as The Bicycle Thief in his review in The New York Times, and this came to be the title by which the film was known in English.
 When the film was re-released in the late-1990s, San Francisco Chronicle film critic Bob Graham said that he preferred that version, stating, "Purists have criticized the English title of the film as a poor translation of the Italian ladri, which is plural.
 What blindness!
 The Bicycle Thief is one of those wonderful titles whose power does not sink in until the film is over".
 The 2007 Criterion Collection release in North America uses the title Bicycle Thieves.